MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-move-to-Cuda8.md

 Setting up a Windows development environment for the Microsoft Cognitive Toolkit from scratch is described [here](./Setup-CNTK-on-Windows.md).
 If you already have a working development environment for CNTK using CUDA 7.5, you need to follow these steps to upgrade to CUDA 8.0:

 #### CUDA 8.0
-The NVIDIA CUDA 7.5 development environment and the CUDA 8.0 development environment can live side-by-side on your machine, but you can also deinstall the CUDA 7.5 toolkit.
+The NVIDIA CUDA 7.5 development environment and the CUDA 8.0 development environment can live side-by-side on your machine, but you can also uninstall the CUDA 7.5 toolkit.

 Download and install the NVIDIA CUDA 8.0 Toolkit:
 * Download the required package from [this download page](https://developer.NVIDIA.com/CUDA-downloads)